Ad

 Detailed Comparison

 Both Fathom Lite and OpenWebAnalytics have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, maturity, licensing and features when making your decision.

 Fathom Lite wins